meshonline/Screen-Space-Global-Illumination/README.md

 Finally, I blend the global illumination to the original viewport.

-This formular is used to calculate global illumination:
+This formula is used to calculate global illumination:

 GI = lightColor * max(0, dot(lightNormal, lightToPixelNormal)) * max(0, dot(pixelNormal, pixelToLightNormal))